 The concept of content marketing - basically the idea of giving information of value to your audience as a means of attracting attention, generating leads and sales, and building brand awareness and credibility - has been around for a long time, but it really gained traction as a business strategy in 2013.

-Today, it is amongst the most widely used marketing approaches, and interest in the topic has grown considerably over time according to data from Google Trends.
+Today, content marketing is amongst the most widely used marketing approaches, and interest in the topic has grown considerably over time according to data from Google Trends.

 While adoption of content marketing is widespread, the degree to which businesses have embraced it varies considerably, from companies that call themselves content marketers but simply “check the box” by posting the occasional blog, to those who fully commit and have dedicated staff whose job it is to produce content, both audio and video, as part of a full funnel marketing strategy.